-Who was Libya’s Saif al-Islam Gaddafi?
+Who was Saif al-Islam Gaddafi, the man once seen as Libya’s next leader?

 Saif al-Islam, son of former Libyan leader Muammar Gaddafi, has been killed in the west of the North African country.